Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Evaluation

 \section{Evaluation}

-In this section, we investigate whether the best SoTA model, specifically OFA, can learn to generate more descriptive captions when trained using our generated captions as groun-truths.
-To conduct this experiment, we finetune the model for the image captioning task on MS-COCO by replacing the original ground-truths with the captions generated by our model.
-Due to limited computational resources (see Appendix \ref{appx:resources} for details), we utilize the Base version of OFA and follow the setup parameters provided by the authors.
+In this section, we investigate whether the best SoTA model, specifically OFA, can learn to generate more descriptive captions when trained using our generated captions as ground-truths.
+To conduct this experiment, we finetune the model for the image captioning task on MS-COCO by replacing the original ground-truth captions with the captions generated by our model.
+Due to limited computational resources -- a desktop computer with an Intel Core i7-7700 CPU@3.60GHz, 16 GB DDR4 RAM 2400 MHz, and~NVIDIA Titan X Pascal with 3840 CUDA cores -- we utilize the Base version of OFA and adhere to the setup parameters recommended by the authors.
 The 5000 samples from the MS-COCO test set are randomly divided into training (3500 samples), validation (500 samples), and testing (1000 samples).
-To minimize bias introduced by partitioning, we repeat this split process five times.
-Table \ref{tab:fine-tuning-results} reports the quality captioning performance for OFA\textsubscript{Base} trained on the original MS-COCO and finetuned on MS-COCO with our ground-truths, respectively.
-It is possible to see that the results for the finetuned model are slightly higher than the baseline ones, i.e. 2 for B@4, 1 for M and 10 for C, respectively.
+To minimize the bias introduced by partitioning, we repeat this split process five times.
+Table \ref{tab:fine-tuning-results} reports the quality captioning performance of OFA\textsubscript{Base} trained on the original MS-COCO and finetuned on MS-COCO with our ground-truths, respectively.
+It is possible to see that the results for the finetuned model are slightly higher than the baseline ones, i.e. 2 for B@4, 1 for M, and 10 for C, respectively.